glotchimo/ergal/docs/profile.md

 ### __`Profile` Methods__
+#### __`call(self, name, **kwargs)`__ Call a given endpoint by name.

+**Arguments:**

+- `str:name` -- the name of the endpoint to call.

+**Keyword  Arguments:**

+- `dict:params` -- parameters to be appended to the query URL.
+- `str:data` -- a JSON object of data to be posted to the API.
+- `dict:headers` -- a dict of HTTP headers.

+If the name given matches an existing endpoint on the API profile, that endpoint is called based on its properties, and a `dict` of the response is returned, so long as the response is in JSON or XML format.

+Keyword arguments can be used to override or supplement keyword arguments hardcoded to the given endpoint.

+Example:

+    >>> response = profile.call('test endpoint')
+    >>> type(response)
+    dict

 #### __`_get(self)`__ Get the record from the Profile table.

 Uses the instance's ID value to pull the corresponding record from the database.
 If no record is found, `ProfileException` is raised, allowing `__init__` to insert the record.